jaewon-cho/canvolution/preprocess.md

 ## 8. Inferring cell-cell interaction
 We used CellChat package for inferring cell-cell interaction.
 (https://github.com/sqjin/CellChat)
 (citation: Jin, S. et al. Inference and analysis of cell-cell communication using CellChat.
 Nat Commun 12, 1088, doi:10.1038/s41467-021-21246-9 (2021).)
-Cancer clustering (by gene expression) should be done beforehand.
+This will generate Ligand-receptor pairs between each cancer cluster and the other celltypes.
+Thus, cancer clustering (by gene expression) should be done beforehand.
 Basically, users can use their own package with the same format of output.

 * Script: inst/8_cellchat